How to Prepare a High-Stakes Business Presentation – Your 3-Phase Process

 — Carmine Gallo, Communication Expert and Author

-3. Have a single message
+3. Have a single clear message that you want to hammer home

-Distil what you want to say into a single sentence.
 This phrase should encapsulates your presentation.
 Avoid vague statements like “I want to tell them about our new product” The sharper your message, the better.

 Imagine someone in your audience being asked after your presentation, ‘What was that presentation about?’
 If you know exactly what they will answer, you have a brilliant presentation.
 Read more about the So What Test.

 You can always use our messaging cracker process to create powerful messages for effective business presentations.
-This is probably the hardest aspect of planning a powerful business presentation, but it is also a key first step in being a good presenter.

 “If you can’t write your message in a sentence, you can’t say it in an hour.”